abangiraprecious/abangiraprecious/README.md

 🌌 **Beyond the code:** When I'm not debugging or studying, you'll find me:
 - ☁️ Cloud-gazing and contemplating the universe.
 What a masterpiece...!!
-- ☕ Sipping coffee or exploring fun tea blends
+- ☕ Exlporing coffee and fun tea blends
 - 📚 Getting lost in good books
-- 🌸 Admiring flowers everywhere I go
+- 🌸 Admiring flowers everywhere I go:)
 - 🐾 Hanging with my awesome dog, Pepper!